Starlink for Digital Nomads 2026: Setup & Cost Guide

 - Charge your power station overnight.
 If you have access to an outlet at your accommodation, charge your battery bank fully each night.

 - The Mini’s idle draw matters.
-Even when you are not actively using internet, the Mini draws 20-30W if left on.
+Even when you aren’t actively using internet, the Mini draws 20-30W if left on.
 Turn it off when not in use to conserve battery.

 - Carry a USB-C PD charger rated for 100W+.
-The Mini charges and operates via USB-C, but underpowered chargers will not deliver enough wattage.
+The Mini charges and operates via USB-C, but underpowered chargers won’t deliver enough wattage.

 Connectivity Tips